All Episodes

 What difference does it make at this point?

-It makes a big difference if it's your brother, your husband, your family member, your son, your daughter, your son in this case, not daughter, but your sons in this case.
+It makes a big difference if it's your brother, your husband, your family member, your son, your son in this case, not daughter, but your sons in this case.

-You know, and it did yet eight days of reopening Hillary Clinton's email server investigation two days before the election, et cetera, et cetera.
+You know, and you had eight days of Reopening Hillary Clinton's email server investigation two days before the election, et cetera, et cetera.

 And then he's telling all these different people.